 3 T. chopped fresh parsley, plus more for garnish

-Place the flour in a shallow dish.
+Heat oven to 350 F. Season the chicken with salt and pepper.
+Place the flour in a shallow bowl.
 Lightly dredge the chicken in flour and set aside.

-In a large, wide saute pan with 2 to 3-inch sides, heat the olive oil over medium-high heat.
-When oil is hot but not smoking, add the chicken and brown well on both sides, about six minutes.
-Remove the chicken from the pan and set aside.
+In a large skillet, heat olive oil over medium-high heat.
+When oil is hot add the chicken and brown well on both sides, around six minutes total.
+Remove chicken from pan and set aside.

 Once mixture has reached a simmer, cover tightly.
 Place in the oven and bake for 20 minutes.
 Remove the lid and bake for 15 minutes more, or until cooked through and tender.